bbattiste/Newsic2.0/README.md

 • Click Clone or download on the right and then click Download ZIP from the dropdown.
 New[sic] will be under filename newsic and can be opened with Xcode.

+• Once Xcode is open, the user can click on the play button at the top of Xcode to build the app in a simulator.

 ## How to use?

 ### Initial Search View: